zacwong2151/tp/docs/UserGuide.md

 * The budget argument must be a number in 2 decimal places.

 **Tips:**
-* There must be at least 1 field to be edited.
+* At least 1 optional fields must be provided.
 * The assigned volunteers cannot be edited with eedit.

 Examples: